How Homelessness Affects Society

 What You Can Do

 There are lots of factors that cause homelessness.
-People end up on the streets due to economic hardships, family issues, domestic violence, mental illness, or just plain lack of affordable housing.
+People end up on the streets due to economic hardships, family issues, domestic violence, mental illness, or lack of affordable housing.
 This means that most of us are just a divorce or one serious illness away from homelessness.
-That’s why this is not just something that the government alone can solve.
+That’s why this is not just something the government alone can solve.
 Ending homelessness requires the collective effort of everyone from all members of society.
 And yes, that includes you.

 Donate To The Poor & Homeless Of South Florida